sarthak-raheja/payments-service/README.md

 Note: The service directory also includess the bank simulator(./bank-simulator), which is required for the payments service to be able to fulfil payments request.

-1. Navigate to /bank-simulator.
+1. [Pre-requisite] Navigate to /bank-simulator.
 Run cmd: 'make docker-up' while at bank-simulator.
     This will spin up the bank simulator which is a grpc server that runs on port 9090.
 2. Open a new terminal tab, and navigate back to /payments-service. the root directory of this repository.
 Run cmd: 'make docker-up'
     This will spin up a postgres db with payments table, as well as a grpc server that runs on port 9000